loomio/loomio_help/content/guides/virtual_board_meetings/index.md

 Firstly, you will need to consider the tools you will need to help members communicate and record decisions made.

-- Loomio works well alongside real time video conference tools like Zoom and tools for sharing or storing files.
+- Loomio works well alongside real time video conference tools like [Jitsi](https://meet.jit.si) (open source, privacy-oriented), Zoom, or Skype, as well as tools for sharing or storing files.

 ### Video Conferencing

-- Zoom video conferencing is great for meeting together online, assuming everyone is equipped with a camera, microphone and a broadband internet service
+- [Jitsi](https://meet.jit.si) or Zoom video conferencing is great for meeting together online, assuming everyone is equipped with a camera, microphone and a broadband internet service
  - However it can still be hard to get everyone together at the same time
  - to keep attention in the face of other distractions at home or office
  - and the concentration required for members can be exhausting - _how do you feel in long, back-to-back calls?_